jappeace/jappeaceApplication/content/journey-oceania.md

-#+Title: Journey to Oceania
+Title: Journey to Oceania
-#+Date: 2017-08-07 22:00
+Date: 2017-08-07 22:00
-#+Category: story
+Category: story
-#+Tags: travel, oceania, indonesia, china, stereotypes, australia, dutch
+Tags: travel, oceania, indonesia, china, stereotypes, australia, dutch

 Wednesday 2017-08-16 I'll leave towards Oceania.
 First I will go for a month to Indonesia, having a little holiday and meeting